Applicants typically have many questions regarding law school. We have assembled a series of questions to assist you with your application process.

 APPLYING TO LOYOLA

 We require applicants to use the electronic application.
 Please contact our office if you should need a paper application.
-The application fee is waived for all applicants.
+There is no application fee.

 It is recommended that you apply in the fall of the year prior to your planned enrollment.
 Candidates taking the December or February LSAT are advised to submit their transcripts and letters of recommendation prior to the LSAT date, so the complete report can be generated when the test score is available.
 We also recommend submitting your application for admission just prior or immediately after taking these two tests.